 Here, we come to the final and the most important stage: the sonic performance.
 The CX 180's unidimensional soundstage is clearly wide, ensuring that you enjoy a more natural sound experience.

 The bass is heavy, but the mids and highs are muted.
 Music from genres like EDM and Trance thus sound great with this pair.
-Overall, the vibrations from the bass can definitely be felt, without getting excessive, thus appeasing a majority of the buyers of this price range.
+Overall, the vibrations from the bass can definitely be felt, without getting excessive, thus appeasing a majority of the buyers for this price range.

 BASS HEAVY OR REFINED MIDS?
 CHOOSE YOUR HIGH.